yacineMahdid/classroom/AWS Fundamentals Going Cloud-Native/README.md

 - Week 2: Networking and Storage on AWS ✔️
 - Week 3: Databases on AWS ✔️
 - Week 4: Monitoring and Scaling ✔️
-- Week 5: Security and Costs
+- Week 5: Security and Costs ✔️

 # My though
 - It's great, but not in-depth at all.
 It's basically a walkthrough of the main flagship product of AWS.
 At times it feels like an infomercial.

+# Next Steps
+- There are more course at https://www.aws.training/ which we should dive in as soon as we make a viable prototype